 In case you missed it.

-The last blog listed these as key factors in making financial advice worthwhile:
+To summarise, the last blog listed these as key factors in making financial planning advice worthwhile:

 - The type of adviser

 - The type and level of fees

 Without your planner, how well would you do?

 It doesn’t just come down to how knowledgeable you are on investments/financial planning but your personality type as well.

 If you don’t have the knowledge, a planner perhaps has more room to add value.

 On the other hand, if you are highly financial planning-savvy, hiring a planner may provide less of a benefit.

 But be sure to keep a couple of things in mind when making a self-assessment.

 First, it’s human nature to overrate our attributes.